rafael-guerra-www/LinearFitXYerrors.jl/README.md

 - The objective for this first package was to learn how to publish a Julia package via Github while implementing York's technique.
 - Currently the confidence interval ribbons are only provided for input data with no errors.
 - The package author is not a statistician and the topics of "errors in variables" and "confidence intervals" are beyond his expertise.
 - While the results seem to be consistent with the references provided, one notable exception is Amen (2012).
-The latter estimates standard deviation errors for regression in Example-2 that are much smaller than York et al. (2004).
-The input data in this example have large correlated errors.
-See the References sectin for further details.
+The latter estimates standard deviation errors for regression in Example-2 that seem to be much smaller than using this package technique (York et al., 2004).
+The input data in this example have large correlated errors and York's solution seems reasonable (tbc).

 ##